jeyanthFrondEnd/AI-student-support-assistant/README.md

 # AI Student Support Assistant

-An AI-powered student support chatbot for answering questions about college regulations, syllabi, frequently asked questions, and notices.
+An AI-powered student support chatbot for answering questions about college regulations, syllabus, frequently asked questions, and notices.
 The assistant uses retrieval-augmented generation (RAG): documents are embedded with Ollama, stored in Pinecone, and retrieved by category before the local Ollama chat model writes an answer.

 ## Features